unChaz/sci-fi-5e/srd/mechanics/conditions.md

 * Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.

 ### Charmed
-* A charmed creature can’t attack the charmer or target the charmer with harmful abilities or magical effects.
+* A charmed creature can’t attack the charmer or target the charmer with harmful abilities or tek effects.
 * The charmer has advantage on any ability check to interact socially with the creature.

 ### Deafened